grafana/grafana/docs/sources/administration/plugin-management/index.md

 To update a plugin:

-1. While logged into Grafana as an administrator, click **Administration > Plugins and data > Plugins** in the side menu to view installed plugins.
+1. In Grafana, click **Administration > Plugins and data > Plugins** in the side navigation menu to view all plugins.
+1. Click the **Installed** filter to show only installed plugins.
 1. Click the plugin's logo.
 1. Click **Update**.